Astro Teller: Early life and education

 Teller was born in Cambridge, England, and raised in Evanston, Illinois.
 He is the son of Paul Teller, who was an instructor in the philosophy of science at the University of Illinois at Chicago and Chantal DeSoto, a buyer and clothing designer for Sears who later became a teacher of gifted children.
 His grandparents include French economist and mathematician Gérard Debreu and Hungarian-born American theoretical physicist Edward Teller.
-He received the nickname "Astro" after high school friends compared his flat-top haircut to AstroTurf, and he reportedly had the image of cartoon dog Astro from The Jetsons painted on his car door in college by his first wife, Elizabeth Jennings.
+He received the nickname "Astro" after high school friends compared his flat-top haircut to AstroTurf, and he reportedly had the image of cartoon dog Astro from The Jetsons painted on his car door in college.

 Teller holds a Bachelor of Science in computer science from Stanford University, Master of Science in symbolic computation (symbolic and heuristic computation), also from Stanford, and a PhD in artificial intelligence from Carnegie Mellon University, where he received a Hertz fellowship.
 (Note: The Hertz Foundation provides financial and fellowship support to remarkable PhD students in the physical, biological and engineering sciences.)